mediafly/extensions-documentation/interactives.md

 -----

-## Examples
+## Examples and Blog posts

+### Examples

 Mediafly creates and maintains a detailed list of examples.
 These examples illustrate many of the features of Interactives and can serve as QA for client app developers.

 Please see the [Mediafly Interactives Tools and Examples](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples) BitBucket repository for more information.

+To see the examples in action on your device:

+1. Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en) or [Windows 8](http://apps.microsoft.com/windows/en-us/app/39a96812-56fa-4583-82eb-4d787fda0d4c)
+2. When asked for Company Code or Company Login Name, enter "interactives"
+3. Each example will be contained within a folder that describes the example

+### Blog posts

-Additionally, Mediafly publishes blog posts illustrating interesting ways to use Interactives:
+Mediafly publishes blog posts illustrating interesting ways to use Interactives.
+More to come over time.

 * [AngularJS and Interactives Create Awesome Workouts](http://www.mediafly.com/angularjs-and-interactives-create-awesome-workouts)